ARD Site Diary (2025)

 Just four on site today – joining Chris were Isabel, Patrick and Ben.

-Chris and Izzy opened up more area to the SW side of the octagonal feature (F4) and then proceeded to clean the surface of the mottled layer.
+Chris and Izzy opened up more area to the SW side of the clay-lined pit feature (F4) and then proceeded to clean the surface of the mottled layer.
 There seem to be interesting patches of burning and stones in this area.
 This task will be continued later in the week.

 Ben continued to clean out the ditch terminus in Trench 6 / 6a exposing more of the flat bedrock floor and removing all the debris that had fallen in over the winter.